 If you are a journalist, a student, academic or someone who cares about journalism and the effect it has, then I hope you will read and respond to what we put on here.

-We want this blog to be a civilised place.
-I am in the fortunate position of not having to chase traffic.
+We want this blog to be a civilised place and are in the fortunate position of not having to chase traffic.
 Instead we are looking to create a space for thoughtful interaction.
-I enjoy robust debate.
-I try not to be provocative for the sake of it, but if you disagree with what we write then I am more than happy to allow comments.
+We enjoy robust debate.
+We try not to be provocative for the sake of it, but if you disagree with what we write then please feel free to comment.

-However, I do not allow comments that are personal attacks, personally rude, that are plugging products, or that are racist or sexist.
-I don’t like swearing either.
-In practice this means that one in a hundred comments are not allowed.
-It’s my blog and if you want to rant then create your own blog or go off to Comment Is Free.
+However, we do not allow comments that are personal attacks, personally rude, that are plugging products, or that are racist or sexist.